 If you are still afraid of trying it out, don’t be afraid to do your own research and read other people’s reviews on the cups, since it’s becoming vastly more popular now.

 Thanks for reading my post and making the choice to use a more eco-friendly product!
-Until next time, hobble on!
+See you next time!